rafaelstz/m2-ce-splitdb/README.md

 ## Manual Install

-- [Download this ZIP](https://github.com/magemojo/m2-ce-splitdb/archive/master.zip) and paste in your folder `app/code`.
+- [Download this ZIP](https://github.com/magemojo/m2-ce-splitdb/archive/master.zip) and paste in your root folder.

 - Add a new connection in your file `app/etc/env.php` called **readonly**, like the image below.